Otouto/gulp-raster/README.md

 # gulp-raster
 [![NPM version][npm-image]][npm-url] [![Dependency Status][depstat-image]][depstat-url]

 > Rasterization plugin for [gulp](https://github.com/wearefractal/gulp).
-It`s build on phantomjs and looks pretty much like svg2png, but output file content instead of saving it to disk.
+It`s build on phantomjs, but, in contrast to svg2png, does not deal with fs(creating or reading tmp files).

 ## Usage